AprilKi/DataAnalysisPortfolio/README.md

 ### Maketing Campaigns of the Bank
 <li><strong>Python Code: </strong><a href="https://github.com/AprilKi/Data_Analysis_Portfolio/blob/main/MarketingCampaignsBank.ipynb"><code>MarketingCampaignsBank.ipynb</code></a></li>
-<li><strong>Goal: </strong>The data contains customers of the bank information with age, job, marital, education, balance and whether they subscribed to a term deposit or not.
-Understanding of input variables predicts how the marketing has impacted the customers who subscribe to the service and the length of contact with customers and previous subscription experience. </li>
+<li><strong>Goal: </strong>The data contained customers of the bank information with age, job, marital, education, balance, etc. and whether they subscribed to a term deposit or not.
+The goal of this project is to predict the classification of the client who will subscribe to a term deposit in the future.</li>
-<li><strong>Skills: </strong> The project includes the following steps: data loading, data cleaning and preprocessing, filling missing values, data modelling, and hypothesis testing.
-Data cleaning, data analysis, python coding, data visualization, hypothesis testing, descriptive statistics with Python, Pandas, Numpy, Scipy Stats, Seaborn, Matplotlib, Sklearn</li>
+<li><strong>Skills: </strong> Data cleaning, data analysis, python coding, data visualization, hypothesis testing, descriptive statistics using Python, Pandas, Numpy, Scipy Stats, Seaborn, Matplotlib, Sklearn</li>
-<li><strong>Result: </strong> Compared and analyzed multiple data models to derive the best model via identifying significant features.</li>
+<li><strong>Result: </strong> Understood input variables that how the marketing has impacted the customers who subscribe to the service and the length of contact with customers and previous subscription experience.
+I completed the following steps: data loading, data cleaning and preprocessing, filling missing values, data modelling, and hypothesis testing.
+Consequently, compared and analyzed multiple data models to derive the best model via identifying significant features. </li>

 ### Billionaires 2022
 <li><strong>Tableau Dashboard: </strong><a href="https://public.tableau.com/app/profile/jihyun.ki4896/viz/BILLIONAIRES2022/FobesBillionaires2022"><code>FobesBillionaires2022</code></a></li>
-<li><strong>Goal: </strong> The goal is to show the 2022 Billionaires in an easy-to-understand way using the Tableau dashboard.
+<li><strong>Goal: </strong> The goal is to design the 2022 Billionaires in an easy-to-understand way using a Tableau visualization dashboard with a summary of countries and featuring the top 10 billionaires.</li>
-  It consists of a dashboard: a summary of 2022 billionaires, the number of people, average age, total amount, gender, self-made, etc. by country on the map, a ranking of the top 10 billionaires and individual information.</li>
 <li><strong>Skills: </strong> Identify the audience for conception, tableau functions, design an analytical dashboard.</li>
-<li><strong>Result: </strong> created a visualization dashboard with a summary of countries and featured the top 10 billionaires.</li>
+<li><strong>Result: </strong> It consists of a dashboard that a summary of 2022 billionaires, the number of people, average age, total amount, gender, self-made, etc. by country on the map, a ranking of the top 10 billionaires and individual information.</li>

 ### Student Performance of Test
 <li><strong>Tableau Dashboard: </strong><a href="https://public.tableau.com/app/profile/jihyun.ki4896/viz/StudentPerfomance_16594734536610/Student"><code>StudentPerformance</code></a></li>
+<li><strong>Goal: </strong>The scores for three subjects, reading, writing, and math, of 1000 students analyzed the results of achievement were shown.
+By using the dashboard, organize the test results of all students in an easy-to-understand manner.
+Also, filtering of the average score for each subject and the grade for each condition is provided so that the details could be viewed.</li>
+<li><strong>Skills: </strong> Identify the audience for conception, tableau functions, design an analytical dashboard.</li>
-<li><strong>Goal: </strong>The scores for each subject of 1000 students were analyzed, reading, writing, math, and the results of achievement were shown.
-For this purpose, three major implementations were made.
-Create the distribution of scores for each subject through a graph, and determine the median score by gender.
+<li><strong>Result: </strong> The three major implementations were made to create the distribution of scores for each subject through a graph, and determine the median score by gender.
 The median scores of the students who passed the subject were analyzed by gender, test preparation, race/ethnic group, and parental education level.
 In addition, the grade distribution for each subject was investigated.
 By implementing a filter function, you can see detailed information.</li>
-<li><strong>Skills: </strong> Identify the audience for conception, tableau functions, design an analytical dashboard.</li>
-<li><strong>Result: </strong> By using the dashboard, organize the test results of all students in an easy-to-understand manner.
-The average score for each subject and the grade for each condition were filtered so that the details could be viewed.</li>

 ### AdventureWorks 2016